pebrc/datomic-datadir-issue/README.md

 Platform Specifics/Tested with
 ===========
 * Mac OS X/datomic pro 0.9.5390/datomic pro 0.9.5359/cassandra + dev storage
-* You might need to adjust the hardcode 2 sec wait for the transactor to boot up in trigger-write.clj
+* You might need to adjust the hardcoded 2 sec wait for the transactor to boot up in trigger-write.clj